robkaandorp/docker-volume-rbd/README.md

 # docker-volume-rbd
 Docker volume plugin for ceph rbd.

-This plugin uses the official node image with a simple script as docker volume plugin api endpoint.
+This plugin uses the ubuntu lts image with a simple script as docker volume plugin api endpoint.
 The node script uses the standard ceph commandline tools to perform the rbd create, map, unmap, remove and mount operations.
-This release aligns with the Ceph Pacific release (v16.2), but it may work with other version as well.
+This release aligns with the Ceph Quincy release (v17.2), but it may work with other versions as well.

 For normal use, setup the /etc/ceph folder on the host and install with:

 ```
-% docker plugin install robkaandorp/rbd:v16.2 RBD_CONF_POOL="rbd"
+% docker plugin install robkaandorp/rbd:v17.2 RBD_CONF_POOL="rbd"
 ```

 where RBD_CONF_POOL is optional and defaults to "rbd".